Skip to main content

 Tippan Chacha (uncle) was a guest who came from far away to take a departmental examination for promotion in the city where my grandparents lived.
 Our grandparents were glad to have him visit them.
 As for one of their broods, my mother, younger than him, enquired about his performance after seeing his question paper.

-He claimed his competence and adeptness in finishing the paper ahead of the scheduled time.
+He claimed his competence and adeptness in completing the paper ahead of schedule.
 The first page went well.
 Then, as she turned the next page to check for the other questions, he realized he had forgotten to turn the page and see.
 So, the remaining three questions were unanswered.
 He tried to snatch the paper from my mother's hand, revealing the sudden realization of his folly.
 Now that Tippan Chacha had committed this blunder, he was penalized by his nephews and nieces in the family and, as a penance, had to take them to the "Pakeezah" movie in the cinema hall.
 Needless to raise any queries regarding the examination result, the movie was wonderful in their words.

 My sister called me the next day as she finished compiling her examination paper to inform me that simply out of compulsion, after our conversation, she wrote "continued on next page" at the bottom of her examination sheet lest someone may miss the second page.